yanniey/Coursera_Intro_to_Data_Science_with_Python/README.md

 #### Apply() function which applies a function to all rows in a dataframe

-To apply to all rows, use axis= 1
+To apply to all columns in the same row(i.e.1 = across), use axis= 1 To apply to all rows in the same column (i.e. 0 = down), use axis = 0

 ```
 import numpy as np